 2) Improved Appointment Reminders

-If you work in a service-based business, a lot of time is spent calling customers that already have appointments simply to give them an appointment reminder.
-An IVR system can handle that task, leaving desk agents and receptionists free to perform a multitude of other duties.
-The IVR can even schedule appointments or accept cancellations.
+If you work in a service-based business, much time is spent calling customers to give them appointment reminders.
+An IVR system can handle that task, leaving desk agents and receptionists free to perform their other duties.
+The system can even schedule appointments or accept cancellations.

 3) Lead Routing